mp-czhang/mp-czhang.github.io/_pages/about.md

 > **I am currently open to the job market 2024-2025 for a faculty position.**

 ### During my PhD 🎓
 I received extensive training in AI-based x-ray CT reconstruction, the interior problem, and quantitative image quality assessment.
 Among them, I have published five first-authored, peer-reviewed journal papers.
-Additionally, I have significant experience in x-ray imaging classification, perfusion imaging, and accelerated MRI, which were presented as first-author conference papers or published as co-authors papers.
+Additionally, I have significant experience in x-ray imaging classification, perfusion imaging, and accelerated MRI.
+These works were presented as first-author conference papers or published as co-authors papers.

 ### My Residency 🏥
-My residency has fostered my interest in radiomics-guided prostate cancer focal and salvage boost radiation therapy.
+My residency has fostered my interest in radiomics-guided radiation therapy.
+I am closely working with Dr Ke Nie and Dr Matthew Deek on prostate cancer focal and salvage boost radiation therapy.
+I also developed strong interest to MR-Linac and are closely working with Dr Meral Reyhan to commission the first MR-Linac in the new Sheryl Morris Cancer Center.

 While undergoing intensive clinical training, I have also engaged in various clinical projects, including developing institutional VMAT-TBI procedures, utilizing beam-specific dosimetric leaf gap to enhance beam fluence calculation accuracy, and implementing surface-guided imaging for a tattoo-less right breast protocol.
 These projects have greatly benefited from my ESAPI skills.

 ### Beyond My Major Research Work 👀
 I have a special interest in state-of-the-art AI, such as reinforcement learning, diffusion models, and large language models.
 These fields are well within my skillset and represent potential research directions in the medical physics domain.